An equation is a statement that two expressions are equal. It may involve one or more variables.

 Jerry has $258.

-In Example 5, each side of the equation represents the airfare to New York, not the amount of money Jerry has, which is what we want to find.
+In the Example above, each side of the equation represents the airfare to New York, not the amount of money Jerry has, which is what we want to find.
 This is typical of applied problems: the equation does not usually represent the unknown quantity itself, but some related quantity.

 Look Ahead.